What Does Limited Liability Mean?

 Fortunately, there are steps you can take to protect your limited liability status, and keep your corporate veil intact, in addition to simply not doing the things we discussed in the last section.
 If you keep these bits of information in mind, you should be able to maintain your limited liability.

 First off, it’s vitally important that you form your business correctly.
-Follow your state’s rules and regulations to the letter, and if there’s any doubt, hire an attorney or an online business services company to form your business for you.
+Follow your state’s rules and regulations to the letter, and if there’s any doubt, hire an attorney or a business incorporation service to form your business for you.

 Next, it’s equally crucial that you maintain your business according to the guidelines set by your state.
 You’ll need to file your annual reports in a timely manner, and also keep up with any ongoing maintenance fees charged by your state government.